 Who to contact

-Wandsworth's team of DCR (The Disabled Children's Register), WAND and WAND+ Parent Champions are parents of children with WAND and WAND+ cards who want to let other parents know about Wandsworth's SEND Local Offer and how their family can access and benefit from the support, activities and advice available.
+Wandsworth's team of CDR (The Children with Disabilitites Register), WAND and WAND+ Parent Champions are parents of children with WAND and WAND+ cards who want to let other parents know about Wandsworth's SEND Local Offer and how their family can access and benefit from the support, activities and advice available.

-The Disabled Children's Register (DCR) the WAND and WAND+ Cards are initiatives by the the DCR, WAND and WAND+ Team, part of THRIVE Online and Special Services Planning in Wandsworth to identify, inform and assist children and young people in Wandsworth with disabilities and/or special educational needs.
+The Children with Disabilities Register (CDR) the WAND and WAND+ Cards are initiatives by the the CDR, WAND and WAND+ Team, part of Wandsworth's Children's Commissioning Team, to identify, inform and assist children and young people in Wandsworth with disabilities and/or special educational needs.
 The Team also supports these children and young people's parents, carers, families and their professionals.

 - Local Offer Age Bands